Monster Movie (Can album)

-Monster Movie is the debut studio album by German rock band Can, released in August 1969 by Music Factory and Liberty Records.
+Monster Movie is the debut studio album by the German krautrock band Can, released in August 1969 by Music Factory and subsequently Liberty Records.

 Background and recording

-In 1968, Can had recorded an album entitled Prepared to Meet Thy PNOOM, which no record company agreed to release; these recordings were eventually released in 1981 as Delay 1968.
+In 1968, Can recorded an album entitled Prepared to Meet Thy PNOOM, which no record company agreed to release (these recordings were eventually released in 1981 as Delay 1968).
 Monster Movie was the group's subsequent attempt at a more commercial record.
 The album is credited to "The Can", a name suggested by vocalist Malcolm Mooney and adopted by democratic vote.
-Previously the band had been known as "Inner Space", which later became the name of their recording studio.
-Some copies of the LP bore the subtitle "Made in a castle with better equipment", referring to Schloss Nörvenich, the 14th-century castle in Nörvenich, North Rhine-Westphalia, where the band recorded from 1968–69.
+The band had previously been known as "Inner Space", which later became the name of their recording studio.
+Some copies of the LP bore the subtitle "Made in a castle with better equipment", referring to Schloss Nörvenich, the 14th-century castle in Nörvenich, North Rhine-Westphalia, where the band recorded Monster Movie and its successors Soundtracks (1970) and Tago Mago (1971).

-Monster Movie was mastered at Studio for Electronic Music (WDR) in Cologne by Can's engineer Holger Czukay, the former student of Karlheinz Stockhausen.
+Monster Movie was mastered at the Westdeutscher Rundfunk's Studio for Electronic Music in Cologne by Can's bassist and engineer Holger Czukay, a former student of composer Karlheinz Stockhausen.

 Artwork

-The image on the cover is a retrace of Galactus, as originally depicted by Jack Kirby (inked by Vince Colletta) in Marvel's Thor #134 - page 3, released in 1966.
-The original sleeve art, produced by Music Factory and designed by artist Helge Bauch, features a large orange circle against a white background containing a printmaking drawing.
+The image on the cover is a retrace of the Marvel Comics character Galactus, as originally depicted by Jack Kirby (inked by Vince Colletta) in Marvel's Thor #134 (on page 3) in 1966.

+The original Music Factory pressing's sleeve art, produced by the label and designed by artist Helge Bauch, features a large orange circle against a white background containing a printmaking drawing.
 The head of the Music Factory, Karlheinz Freynik, described the drawing as "mystical from Greek myths that fits to the music".
 Rob Young, Can's biographer, saw a naked old man on the drawing "peering into what looks like the flaming portal of hell.
 He is surrounded by demons and a goat-headed man gnawing on a limb".

-Content
+Composition

 Monster Movie brings together elements of psychedelic rock, blues, free jazz, world music and other styles, the influence of the Velvet Underground being particularly obvious on the opening track "Father Cannot Yell".
 The use of improvisation, experimentation, tape editing and layering of sounds set a standard for Can's subsequent albums in the early 1970s, which helped form the style labeled "krautrock" by the British music press.
-The 20-minute closing track "Yoo Doo Right" was edited down from 6 hours of improvisation.
+The 20-minute closing track "Yoo Doo Right" was edited down from six hours of improvisation.
 The lyrics of "Mary, Mary So Contrary" are based on the English nursery rhyme "Mary, Mary, Quite Contrary".

 Monster Movie was the last Can album on which Malcolm Mooney performed all of the vocals until Rite Time, recorded in late 1986 and issued in 1989.